ocaml/dune/doc/dune-files.rst

 set", they are installed with mode ``0o755`` (``rwxr-xr-x``); otherwise they are installed with mode ``0o644`` (``rw-r--r--``).

+Note that all files in the install stanza must be specified by relative paths only.
+It is an error to specify files by absolute paths.

 Including Files in the Install Stanza
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~